Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 STEP 1: Look at intact eye:

-- see where the eye muscles insert.
+- See where the eye muscles insert.
 We have a small model with elastic bands to demonstrate how these work to move the eye in the socket, combinations of muscles mean you can move them in all directions.

 - See where the optic nerve enters the eye, explaining what it does, plus talking about blind spot

 - Curvature of cornea - also acts like a lens, but we can't change its shape like we can the lens inside the eye to focus on objects.
-In humans, the cornea contributes about ¾ of the eye’s total refractive power (ability to focus light).
+In humans, the cornea contributes about 2/3 of the eye’s total refractive power (ability to focus light).

 STEP 2: Cut around the junction between the cornea and the scelera to remove the cornea: